Marcella Di Folco: Career

 She was elected municipal councilor of Bologna in 1995, with the Green party.
 She was the first open trans woman to hold a political public office in the world.
 In 2014, at the 32nd Torino Film Festival, the film Una nobile rivoluzione (A Noble Revolution) by Simone Cangelosi, which tells her story had its premiere.
 In October 2019 Italian Journalist Bianca Berlinguer edited Storia di Marcella che fu Marcello (The Story of Marcella that was Marcello before) a confession of Marcella Di Folco's life she recorded before Marcella died.

+In 2024 her documentary biography has been included in Disobedience Archive, a Marco Scotini project dealing with LGBT issues, invited by Curator Adriano Pedrosa at Foreigners Everywhere art exhibition at 60th Venice Biennale.

 Personal life

-Di Folco had gender corrective surgery in 1987.
+Di Folco had gender affirming surgery in 1987.